 We spent seven days exploring the North Island in a camper van.
 For all those stories head here.
 Heads up we loved it!

 The Auckland Sky tower is the perfect place to Auckland from up high.
 You can view the whole area 360oC from 220 metres up!
 We loved looking across towards the Coromandel and seeing where we had explored.
 I also love that it can give you a good idea of where things are placed for when you explore by foot.
 For a bigger adrenalin rush you can also walk along the edge or even jump from it!

 Thankyou for hosting our visit, next time the kids want to try the jumping! ( FYI you need to be aged 10 and over 30kgs)

 We love just walking around a new city and exploring by foot.
 The city of Auckland has some beautiful street art and you can do it yourself or book into a guided walk.

 The Docklands in Melbourne is fast becoming THE place to visit.
 When staying in Melbourne we have usually chosen the centre of town or in the Southbank area.
 We spent a weekend in the ever changing Docklands precinct and think you should check it out too!
 We […]

+Its Global Money week!
+Over 100 countries are teaching the importance of financial literacy to children.
 Global Money Week (GMW) is a money awareness celebration.
 The goal is to teach children and youth about money, saving, creating livelihoods, gaining employment and becoming an entrepreneur through fun […]

 Growing up in Victoria we would spend lots of time outdoors in the bush.
 Camping, bushwalking, weekly Girl Guides and Brownie camps.
 We haven’t done much bush walking with our kids as honestly the bush track and terrain and a wheelchair are really hard work […]